-(1) (2) (3) (4) (5) (6) (7) (8) Sr. No. CSR Project or Activity identified Sector in which the project is covered programmes (1) Local area Amount outlay (Budget) projects or programmes Amount spent on th programn Cumulative expenditure up to the reporting Amount spent: directly or through or other (2) Specify projects or programmes were undertaken Direct expenditure on programme or projects (₹) Over-heads (₹) period (₹) implementing agency (₹)
+(1) (2) (3) (4) (5) (6) (7) (8) Sr. No. CSR Project or Activity identified Sector in which the project is covered Projects or programmes (1) Local area or other (2) Specify projects or programmes were undertaken Amount spent on the programm Direct expenditure on programme or projects (₹) Cumulative expenditure up to the reporting period (₹) Amount spent: directly or through implementing agency (₹)